Sewer Lateral Ordinance

 - Hire a licensed plumbing contractor to inspect your Sewer Lateral with a closed-circuit television (CCTV) and prepare a Lateral Inspection Report which identifies offset joints, root intrusion, downspouts or outdoor drain connections and cracked or broken pipe segments which would prevent your PSL from passing the verification test.

-- Submit the Sewer Lateral Inspection Report, a DVD or flash drive containing the video of the sewer lateral, and payment of $140.00 to the Department of Public Works.
+- Submit the Sewer Lateral Inspection Report and a flash drive or link containing the video of the sewer lateral, a site sketch, and payment of $386.97 to the Department of Public Works.
+You may also email all documents electronically and provide payment over the phone to the contact below.

 Sewer Lateral Program Fees